IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

    The sharing permission is not yet enabled.

    Data Provider XYZ calls `uid2client.refresh()`.
-The decryption key for Advertiser ABC is not returned, so sharing cannot occur.
+The decryption key for Advertiser ABC is not returned, so Data Provider XYZ cannot decrypt the UID2 tokens.

 2. 12:30 pm: